poojasha-tech/request-inspector-service/README.md

   point any webhook or HTTP client at it, and inspect every incoming request (headers, body, method, IP) through a small dashboard.

-  Built as a learning project to explore signed identifiers, multi-container deployment with Docker Compose, and persistent request capture with Prisma.

   ## Demo